How to Prevent and Take Care of Dry Hands from Hand Sanitizer

 4. Use a Humidifier at Night

-Using a humidifier at night can help alleviate not just dry hands, but overall skin dryness, especially in cold weather.
+Using a humidifier at night can assist alleviate not just dry hands, but overall skin dryness, especially in cold weather.
 Invest in a good humidifier and place it by your bedside.
 This will raise the humidity level in the room and keep your skin, lips, and hair moist.

 5. Avoid Touching Public Surfaces Unless Needed